golang/proposal/design/13432-mobile-audio.md

 is primarily mobile devices (which case-by-case supports hardware acceleration).
 But if the package will cover beyond the mobile, we should consider this case.
+- Seeking on variable bit rate encoded audio data is hard without a seek table.

 ## Appendix: Audio Apps Classification